CampusAI/CampusAI.github.io/_ml/prob_modelling/variational_inference/var_inference.md

 +\mathcal{H}\Big(q_{\phi}(z \vert x_i)\Big)
 }^{-D_{KL}\Big(q_{\phi}(z \vert x_i) \vert\vert p(z) \Big)}
 \end{equation}
-In practical implementations is often better to group the last two terms under the KL DIvergence since we can compute it analytically -e.g.
+In practical implementations is often better to group the last two terms under the KL Divergence since we can compute it analytically -e.g.
 [D. Kingma, M. Welling, Auto Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114.pdf)-, and we can use the reparametrization trick only on the first term.

+{% include end-row.html %}
+{% include start-row.html %}

 The **Policy Gradient** for $$\mathcal{L_i}(p, q)$$ with respect to $$\phi$$ then becomes:
 \begin{equation}